-Note that it follows from the formulation of the spellout algorithm that, in the absence of movement, any lexical item must minimally spell out two features: this is because Merge applies before the lexicon is consulted, and Merge is a binary operation.
-A lexical item can only spell out a single feature if movement has applied (by (15b)).
-In either case, it also follows from the way (15) works that spellout can only apply to phrases, and never heads, as spelling out heads would require access to the post-syntactic lexicon prior to the first application of Merge.5
+Note that it follows from the formulation of the spellout algorithm that, in the absence of movement, any lexical item must minimally spell out two features.
+This follows from two assumptions: (i) Merge applies before the first consultation of the lexicon, and (ii) Merge is always binary.
+A lexical item can only spell out a single feature if movement has applied (by (18b)).
+In either case, it also follows from the way (18) works that spellout can only apply to phrases, and never heads, as spelling out heads would require access to the post-syntactic lexicon prior to the first application of Merge.4

 PRE markers are specifiers that are merged in a separate workspace, and that subsequently get merged into the main derivation.
 This process consists of two steps.
 The first step involves creating the PRE marker in a separate workspace, which happens through the process of Merge-F discussed above.
 The second step is to merge the XP so created into the main spine as a specifier by an application of Merge-XP.
-The product of such a merger is shown in (17):
+The product of such a merger is shown in (20):